 Pre-action sprinkler system versus other sprinklers

-As highlighted in the beginning, pre-action sprinklers are part of a family of sprinklers which include wet-pipe, deluge and dry-pie systems.
-All these sprinklers have a common function; that is to keep fire in control in buildings.
+As highlighted in the beginning, pre-action sprinklers are part of a family of sprinklers which include wet-pipe, deluge and dry-pipe systems.
+All these sprinklers have a common function which is to extinguish flames before a fire gets out of control in buildings.
 The choice of a specific sprinkler is dependent on various purposes such as the type of items stored and the urgency of response.
-For instance, deluge’s heads are always open so it reacts as fast as wet-pipe.
-On the other hand, pre-action and dry-pipe have a lag time.
+For instance, the heads of deluge sprinklers are always open so it reacts as fast as a wet-pipe system.
+On the other hand, pre-action and dry-pipe sprinkler systems have a lag time.
 Let’s elaborate more about their differences below:

 Wet pipe fire sprinkler systems: water is stored directly in the pipes ready for a discharge should the sprinkler head be activated when the fire breaks out.
 There is no lag time with this system; it discharges water instantly thus minimizing the likelihood of fire damage.